 The following provisions apply to loans with application dates on or after January 10, 2014.

-Note: As to any mortgage loan for which the original application was made before January 10, 2014, but which was assumed on or after January 10, 2014, and subsequently purchased or securitized by Fannie Mae, then, for eligibility purposes, the application date is considered to be the date on which Truth in Lending Act disclosure requirements were triggered with respect to such assumption.
+Note: As to any loan for which the original application was made before January 10, 2014, but which was assumed on or after January 10, 2014, and subsequently purchased or securitized by Fannie Mae, then, for eligibility purposes, the application date is considered to be the date on which Truth in Lending Act disclosure requirements were triggered with respect to such assumption.

 ATR Covered Loans.
-An ATR Covered Loan is a mortgage loan that is subject to the TILA’s ability to repay requirements under Regulation Z and is otherwise not an ATR Exempt Loan (defined below).
+An ATR Covered Loan is a loan subject to the TILA’s ability to repay requirements under Regulation Z and is otherwise not an ATR Exempt Loan (defined below).
 An ATR Covered Loan must meet the following requirements in addition to the other underwriting and eligibility requirements in the Selling Guide:

 have a loan term not exceeding 30 years;